adamsilver/fdpb/02-a-checkout-flow.md

 # A Checkout Flow

+> Here’s what I bring to the table: a valid credit card, 90 seconds of my time, and my right thumb.
+The rest is up to you. -- Melanie Jones

 In 2008 I worked on Boots.com where we designed a single-page checkout flow.
 This involved the trendiest of techniques from that era including accordions, AJAX and client-side validation.
 Each step: delivery address, delivery options and payment was an accordion panel.
 Each panel was submitted via AJAX.
 On successful submission, the panel collapsed and the next one opened.

 ![Boots accordion](./images/02/boots-accordion.png)